Krueske/AQuilt/README.md

 📄 Input File Format (input.txt)

-Plain text file with one unprocessed sentence per line:
+Plain text file with one unlabeled text per line:
 ```txt
 Direct pressure applied on the inner ear cannot …… the other group.
 We evaluate the outcome vesicoureteral reflux (VUR) in …… respectively (p>0.05).